 Main Page Content

-The Following Fees are Automatically Assessed at The College at Brockport
+The Following Fees are Automatically Assessed at SUNY Brockport

 A Gift to the Fund for Brockport is an optional payment of $30 that supports scholarships, undergraduate research, career networking opportunities, commencement activities and student-alumni programming through the Brockport Foundation.
 The money raised through the Fund for Brockport directly impacts students like you and helps the College provide the best educational experience possible.
 If you wish to waive your gift, go to How to Waive the Optional Gift to the Fund for Brockport for complete details.
 The Gift to the Fund for Brockport cannot be waived retroactively; it can only be waived during the current and future semesters if the online transaction is completed prior to the end of the current semester.

 Career Services Fee — The fee supports the operation of the Career Services program, which provides a number of programs including job fairs, career selection and the development of job search skills.
 Assessed at the rate of $10 per semester for undergraduates enrolled in 12 or more credits and graduate students enrolled in 9 or more credits.
 The Career Services Fee is not charged during winter or summer sessions or for overseas academic programs, the Washington Program, or the Albany internship program.
 The Career Services Fee cannot be waived.